-Vice President for Finance and Treasurer
+Vice President of Finance and Treasurer

-The Vice President for Finance and Treasurer shall:
+The Vice President of Engagement shall:

-- 1. Act as chief financial officer and Treasurer of the HEUG; - 2.
-Manage/supervise the Assistant Treasurer; - 3.
-Maintain the accounts of the HEUG; - 4.
-Act as custodian of the assets of the HEUG; - 5.
-Publish a statement of funds for all business meetings; - 6.
-Prepare an annual budget to be submitted to the Board of Directors for approval; - 7.
+- 1. Act as chief financial officer and Treasurer of the HEUG - 2.
+Manage/supervise the Assistant Treasurer - 3.
+Maintain the accounts of the HEUG - 4.
+Act as custodian of the assets of the HEUG - 5.
+Publish a statement of funds for all business meetings - 6.
+Prepare an annual budget to be submitted to the Board of Directors for approval - 7.
 Prepare annual financial statements which must be approved by an external auditor and submitted to the Board of Directors; and - 8.
-Prepare and provide all necessary documentation for filing of all required government or regulatory report forms.
+Prepare and provide all necessary documentation for filing of all required government or regulatory report forms; and - 9.
+Perform such other duties that are assigned by the President or the Board of Directors.